-- North Union Farmers Markets are “certified producer-only” market: farmer agrees to sell only food they’ve raised themselves or items made locally.
+- North Union Farmers Markets are “certified producer-only” markets: farmers agree to sell only food they’ve raised themselves or items made locally.

 - Pick your own apples (and other fruit in season) at Patterson Fruit Farm or Eddy's Fruit Farm

 Cleveland Museum of Art is newly renovated and general admission is always free.
-CMA has a large collection of a broad spectrum of art.
+CMA has a large collection and broad spectrum of art.

 Cleveland Museum of Natural History Lucy’s bones were formerly housed here (they now can be observed as a cast of the original).
 The museum has an active research staff and frequently hosts evening lectures.